HannahNT123/library_zines/README.md

 # 📚 Zines About Libraries, Librarians, and Librarianship

 *Zines about libraries, librarians, and librarianship are critical information resources and exceptionally cool artefacts of personal experience, institutional knowledge production, and historical events...they are also hard to track down.
-This little online zine library is an experiment in improving access to these particular records.*
+This little online zine library aims to change all that.*

 ---

+## 🏫 About this Little Onlie Zine Library ##

 ## 📦 About the Zines Collected Here